 "We have superior product.
 You should try."

-"I should go anyway, you're a good customer and about to be a better one.
+"I should, you're a good customer and about to be a better one.
 One of your locations is only a couple miles out of my way to work.
 In fact, we have a monthly meeting tomorrow before opening.
 I'll supply Katya Donuts and the whole branch will give them a try."

 She stands, "The agent will send you details of property."

 He stands, "Always a pleasure Miss Kazakova, perhaps your donuts will liven up our monthly meeting.
 They surely can't hurt.
 Banker meetings are mostly a snooze."